VinceCabs/GAUnit/README.md

 But most of all, if your tracking is not reliable as your application evolves, your reportings won't be either.
 People in your company will loose confidence in your reportings when they have to take important business decisions.
 You will provide great reportings if you integrate tracking in your DevOps pipelines (and thus, in you Quality Assurance plan).

 [Some great tools](https://www.simoahava.com/analytics/automated-tests-for-google-tag-managers-datalayer/) let you automatically test your DataLayer, but sometimes it is not enough: you not only want to test `pageview`s, but also `event`s like clicks and Ecommerce.
 You might want to test tracking in various environments like Single Page Application, AMP or Mobile Applications.
-GA Unit lets you do just that.
+GAUnit lets you do just that.

 ## Contributing